 Maintenance

-Our heat pump systems come with a three year warranty as standard.
-We also offer extended warranties of five and seven years at an additional cost.
-Our workmanship warrantee covers all work undertaken for two years from the date of commissioning.
+Our heat pump systems come with a 7 – 10 year warranty as standard.
+Our workmanship warrantee covers all work undertaken for one year from the date of commissioning.

 Planning permission